MelissaJones98/mixed-messages/README.md

 ###### **Description:**

 Codecademy Portfolio Project.
 Message generator program.
 Every time a user runs the program they will get a new randomised output.
-Upon running the program a unqiue message will be generated comprised of three different components selected at random from three different arrays.
+Upon running the program a unique message will be generated comprised of three different components selected at random from three different arrays.

 ###### **Run Instructions:**